doc-analysis/DocBank/README.md

 **\*\*\*\*\* LayoutLM ([repo](https://github.com/microsoft/unilm/tree/master/layoutlm), [paper](https://arxiv.org/abs/1912.13318)) is an effective pre-training method of text and layout and archives the SOTA result on DocBank \*\*\*\*\***

 DocBank is a new large-scale dataset that is constructed using a weak supervision approach.
 It enables models to integrate both the textual and layout information for downstream tasks.
-The current DocBank dataset totally includes 500K document pages, where 400K for training, 50K for validation adn 50K for testing.
+The current DocBank dataset totally includes 500K document pages, where 400K for training, 50K for validation and 50K for testing.